SmitaPatel19/MyPortfolio/README.md

 ## Overview

 Welcome to **MyPortfolio**! ✨ This is a **responsive personal portfolio website** built with **Flutter & Dart**, designed to showcase skills, projects, and experiences in an interactive and visually appealing way.
-It highlights capabilities in **AI technologies** while demonstrating **design implementation, responsiveness, and Flutter web development**.
+It highlights capabilities in **AI technologies** while demonstrating **design implementation, responsiveness, state management, and Flutter web development**.

 Currently, this project is a **work in progress**, as I continue learning and improving my web development skills with Flutter.